-By Yulia Privolnev, Principal Analyst, Global Market Access Insights, Decision Resources Group
+By Yulia Privolnev ,Manager, Global Market Access, Decision Resources Group (DRG)

 Innovation has long been a topic of focus in the pharmaceutical industry, with developers striving for it, regulators and payers demanding it, and everyone — from patients to manufacturers — worrying about who is going to pay for it.
 Something that often gets lost in the conversation is: What exactly do we mean when we talk about “innovation”?